How to Setup Jenkins Build Agents on Kubernetes Pods

 1. Jenkins server running inside the same Kubernetes cluster

-2. Jenkins server running out of the Kubernetes cluster.
+2. The Jenkins server is running outside the Kubernetes cluster.

 Let’s look at configurations for both scenarios.